Erfaniaa/commit-type-detection/README.md

         x = self.fc5(x)
         x = torch.tanh(x)
         return x
 ```

 As you can read, a fully-connected neural network has been implemented in **PyTorch** deep learning framework.

 In our dataset, each commit has a message, project name, and 68 other features.
-By applying **tf idf** algorithm on the commit messages, we may convert each commit data to a vector with size 100.
+By applying **tf-idf** algorithm on the commit messages, we may convert each commit data to a vector with size 100.
 So, the input of this network is a vector with a size equal to 100.

 Like the paper method, our models were trained using 85% of the dataset, while the remaining 15% was used as a test set.